Winter Fundraising Ideas To Heat Up Your Campaigns

 Pro tip:

-Making the experience more exciting in this way can help you net in a larger crowd.
-Plus, you can also pin the donation link in the chat to serve as a subtle reminder.
+Making the experience more exciting in this way can help you attract a larger crowd.
+You can also pin the donation link in the chat to serve as a subtle reminder.

-You’ll raise money by asking for a donation to your fundraiser.
-Make sure to provide the donation link before and after the movie too.
+You’ll raise money by asking for donations to your fundraiser.
+Make sure to provide the donation link before and after the movie, too.

 4. Peer-to-peer fundraising

-Between a personal friend and an unknown organization asking for help, who would you rather support?
+Between a personal friend and an unknown organization asking for help, who would you instead support?

 For P2P fundraisers, you ask your strongest supporters to raise money on your behalf.
 Here’s how to set it up online:

-- Select a platform for P2P fundraising.
-With tools like Classy, your supporters can set up customized fundraising pages to raise money.
+• Select a platform for P2P fundraising.
+With tools like Classy, your supporters can create customized fundraising pages to raise money.
 Alternatively, you can also enable people to set up P2P Facebook fundraisers.

-- Create branded resources for fundraisers to use.
+• Create branded resources for fundraisers.
 These include images for web pages, emails, etc., with your logo, impact statement, acceptable color themes, and other relevant elements.

-- Promote the campaign.
-Make sure that people know they can fundraise for you.
-You can send out an email, post it on social media, or better, send out a text blast.
-With the high open rates of texts (98%), you can be sure that your message will be read.
+• Promote the campaign.
+Let people know they can fundraise for you.
+You can send out an email, post it on social media, or, better yet, send out a text blast.
+Texts have high open rates (98%), so you can be sure that your message will be read.

-While you can run peer-to-peer fundraisers throughout the year, its importance increases during the winter when people are more involved in giving.
+While peer-to-peer fundraisers can be run throughout the year, their importance increases during the winter when people are more involved in giving.

 Pro tip: